aws-samples/amazon-sagemaker-amt-visualize/README.md

 4. Type in the URL of this repository (`https://github.com/aws-samples/amazon-sagemaker-amt-visualize.git`) and click Clone.

-5. Run the notebooks from this repository via clicking them in the File Browser and, once the kernel has started, executing the code cells.
+5. Run the notebooks from this repository via clicking them in the File Browser and, once the kernel has started (recommended kernel is ), executing the code cells.
 Have fun!
+A recommended kernel to use with notebooks is `Python 3` with the image type `Data Science`.

+6. Once you're done, shut down resources running in Amazon SageMaker Studio.
+Additional guidance for this can be found on this page: https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks-run-and-manage-shut-down.html.

 ---